TN-Light/Hydro-Nexus/README.md

 Cloud-based dashboard for remote management and monitoring.

-Hydro-Nexus makes it easy for both hobbyists and professional growers to adopt sustainable, high-tech crop cultivation with minimal resource use and maximum output.
+QBM-HydroNet makes it easy for both hobbyists and professional growers to adopt sustainable, high-tech crop cultivation with minimal resource use and maximum output.